feng-fu/works/README.md

 #### just like https://feng-fu.github.io/works/requirejs-page/.

-# Some Practice demo and project
+# Some Practices demo and projects.

 ### 1. A design website show with requirejs.
 ### 2. A shop Mall Project with webpack.